-SNP's media chief resigns over membership dispute
+SNP media chief Murray Foote resigns over membership dispute

 - Published